VOLTTRON/volttron/docs/source/devguides/agent_development/Agent-Development.rst

 ::

     2014-09-17 15:30:50,088 (testeragent-0.1 3792) <stdout> INFO: Topic: heartbeat/listeneragent, Headers({u'Date': u'2014-09-17 22:30:50.079548Z', u'AgentID': u'listener1', u'Content-Type': u'text/plain'}), Message:   ['2014-09-17 22:30:50.079548Z']

+- Similarly, the agent can be stopped using any of the methods of referring to it with ``volttron-ctl stop``

 In Eclipse
 ^^^^^^^^^^